Tagging and Pricing Information

 Do you want to consign with us but feel like you don’t have time to enter, tag and process your items?
 We can do it for you!

 Contact us for a spot at email@example.com.
+Please connect with us to secure a spot BEFORE you register to consign.
 Space is available on a first-come, first-served basis and fills up fast!